Sep 15, 2024

 Definition of privilege creep

 Privilege creep occurs when employees and contractors gradually accumulate access rights beyond those needed to perform their jobs.
 It directly contradicts the principle of least privilege, whereby people have access only to the resources they need to work productively.
+In 2025, privilege creep remains one of the most underestimated security risks.
+Whether through role changes, temporary project assignments, or poor offboarding, excessive permissions create hidden vulnerabilities.
+Privilege abuse, both accidental and intentional, can bypass even the most advanced security controls when left unchecked.
 Unmanaged and unnecessary permissions lead to opportunities for privilege abuse and misuse, which can come from both insider threats and external attackers.

 What is the principle of least privilege?